|

 brother, Charles, would only have been 13 years old.

-- Why did they marry in Calverley which is a town north west of Leeds?
+- Why did they marry in Calverley instead of Leeds?

 Children: They do not appear to have had children.
 There were none listed with them in any